 You may want to start with young clients who'll grow with you, or only focus on Retirees.
 You may want customers who are already beyond a certain point (e.g. already graduated, or who are already marketing online) or you may want to guide those with no clue what they want next.
 If you sell jewellery, you may focus on dating and engaged persons, or those with a special birthday coming up.
 A hide-away resort may attract honeymooners.

 Although obvious, many digital marketers seem to overlook the fact that they need clients who can afford whatever it is that they are selling.
-More subtly, you want a customer who is willing to spend on what you are offering. i.e. they see the value and they are willing to invest.
+More subtly, you want a customer who is willing to spend on what you are offering. i.e. they see the value and they are willing to invest in themselves or in their business / family.

 If you specialise in traditional Xhosa weddings, it will be senseless to market to everyone else.
 Past-life regression therapy will clearly be wasted on devout Christians who do not believe in reincarnation.
 If you want to market to the youth, you'd better have a social media strategy.
 Your Carnivore Restaurant will at most get a smirk from vegetarians and vegans.
 To get into a particularly tight old-boys club, or restrictive socio-political group, however, you may need to meet someone on the inside!

 Sports-persons will want to know about your special sports massage technique or training program.
 Book worms will be attracted to your free e-book.
 Parents with teens will fall over themselves to attend your seminar on staying connected to your child and keeping them safe in their teen years.
-Fishing enthusiasts, mountain bikers, runners and water-sport enthusiasts will be interested in your unique sunblock / hat.
+Fishing enthusiasts, mountain bikers, runners and water-sport enthusiasts will be interested in your unique sun-cap or EDC bag.

 In a hospitality business I owned, I attracted people who responded well to a very specific set of words that pre-qualified them as appreciating my offering and made them highly likely to rate it well after their stay.
 This, together with under-promising and over-delivering, resulted in Tripadvisor Excellence Awards for 99.9% satisfaction ratings year after year.
 For a therapy practice, you may want to target unhappy or depressed persons.
 If you spend a lot of time with clients (e.g. on overseas guided tours) you may even want to attract people who share your own beliefs and worldview.